-Data for all patients discharged from the NICPM between 1st April 2018 and 31st March 2019 are included in this report.
+Data for all patients discharged from the NICPM between 1st April 2019 and 31st March 2020 are included in this report.
 In total:

-- 20 patients were discharged during this period, which is a smaller number than in previous years.
-(This was due to a number of delayed discharges during the 2018/19 period, and because at the end of March 2019 some patients who would have been expected to have been discharged by then, and therefore included in the numbers for people discharged in 2018/19, remained as inpatients on the ward and would not be discharged until into the 2019/20 period.) - 17 had been on the unit for a full treatment admission (as opposed to assessment and opinion/advice only). - 17 (100%) of these being willing and able to complete all outcome measures, so forming the main group for the analysis.
+- 19 patients were discharged during this period, which is a smaller number than in previous years.
+(This was due to some delayed discharges during the 2019/20 period, four of which were particularly prolonged, and because during February/March 2020 the unit was functioning at half the usual capacity due to the Covid-19 pandemic.
+In addition, and also in connection with the pandemic, one patient needed to be temporarily transferred home with a plan to return and continue their admission at an appropriate later point when the crisis had abated.) - 16 had been on the unit for a full treatment admission (as opposed to assessment and opinion/advice only). - 15 (93.8%) of these being willing and able to complete all outcome measures, so forming the main group for the analysis.

-Figures for Age, Gender, Diagnoses and Length of stay (LOS) relate to the whole group of 20.
-All other (ie outcome analysis) figures relate to the group of 17 with complete information.
+Figures for Age, Gender, Diagnoses and Length of stay (LOS) relate to the whole group of 19.

+All other (ie outcome analysis) figures relate to the group of 15 with complete information.